 Press Relations

-Undersea tunnel construction site in Karatsu, Saga Prefecture, Kyushu, the starting point on the Japanese side of the Korea-Japan Undersea Tunnel.
+An undersea tunnel construction site in Karatsu, Saga Prefecture, Kyushu, which is the starting point on the Japanese side of the Korea-Japan Undersea Tunnel.

 a753a8e9

-At the ``2017 Policy Concert'' held in the presence of Mayor Seo Byung-soo on the 10th, the city of Busan said, ``Basic research for the construction of the Korea-Japan undersea tunnel, which is one of the strategies for the development of the West Busan area.
-It will be implemented for one year from May."
-The construction of the undersea tunnel is one of the 50 major projects in the '2030 West Busan Global City Grand Plan' announced by the city in 2015.
+On the 10th, at the ``2017 Policy Concert'' held in the presence of Mayor Seo Byung-soo, Busan City announced, ``Basic research for the construction of the Korea-Japan submarine tunnel, which is one of the development strategies for the West Busan area,'' was announced on the 10th.
+It will be implemented for one year starting from February."
+Construction of the undersea tunnel is one of the 50 major projects in the ``2030 Seo Busan Global City Grand Plan'' announced by the city in 2015.

-It reflects the mayor's will because an undersea tunnel is necessary for Busan to become the center of the Pan-Japan Sea Economic Zone, which connects South Korea, North Korea, China, Japan, and Russia.
+This reflects the mayor's will, as an undersea tunnel is necessary for Busan to become the center of the Japan Sea Rim Economic Zone, which connects South Korea, North Korea, China, Japan, and Russia.
 The employment cost is 100 million won.

-The main research contents are: ▷ Analysis of the impact of the Japan-Korea undersea tunnel on the Busan economy ▷ Public awareness survey ▷ Feasible routes.
-In 2009, the Busan Development Institute (BDI) proposed a route of Gangseo-gu, Gadeok Island, Japan Tsushima Island, Iki Island, and Fukuoka (222.64 km, project cost of 92 trillion won).
-It turns out that the Japanese side prefers the Kyushu Karatsu-Iki Island-Tsushima-Geojedo-Gadeokdo-Busan route (288 km, project cost 100 trillion won).
+The main research topics are: ▷ Analysis of the impact of the Japan-Korea submarine tunnel on the Busan economy ▷ Public awareness survey ▷ Feasible routes.
+Previously, in 2009, the Busan Development Institute (BDI) proposed a route from Gangseo-gu, Busan - Gadeok Island - Tsushima, Japan - Iki Island - Fukuoka (222.64km, project cost 92 trillion won).
+It turns out that the Japanese side prefers the Kyushu Karatsu - Iki Island - Tsushima - Geoje Island - Gadeok Island - Busan route (288km, project cost 100 trillion won).

-The key is public sentiment towards the undersea tunnel.
-Experts also claim that the undersea tunnel will not only facilitate economic exchange, but will also become a symbol of the joint prosperity of Japan and South Korea, and that it will serve as a passageway for Japan to advance into the continent, and will be of practical benefit to Busan.
-This is because the counterargument that there is no such thing is evenly opposed.
-The recent intensification of the diplomatic conflict between South Korea and Japan over the installation of the Busan Girl Statue is also expected to have an effect on the spread of negative perceptions of the undersea tunnel.
+The key is the public's sentiment toward undersea tunnels.
+Experts argue that ``the undersea tunnel will not only be a symbol of economic exchange, but also of joint prosperity between Japan and South Korea,'' and ``It will serve as a passageway for Japan to advance to the continent, and it will bring real benefits to Busan.''
+This is because the counterargument that "there is no such thing" is evenly opposed.
+The recent escalation in diplomatic tensions between South Korea and Japan over the installation of the Busan Girl Statue is expected to have an impact on the spread of negative perceptions about submarine tunnels.

 • Press materials